“The smaller, French version of Europa-Park”

-Think about a French theme park.
+Think about French theme parks.
 Disneyland Paris, Walt Disney Studios or Parc Astérix may be the first things coming to your mind right now.
 Or are you thinking about Puy du Fou, that famous show and entertainment park in Western France?
-It really doesn’t matter, but you probably didn’t think about Nigloland and that’s a shame.
+It really doesn’t matter, but you probably didn’t think of Nigloland and that’s a shame.
 Nigloland is a family theme park in the Champagne region and it’s well worth a visit.
-Don’t expect any world-class theming or breathtaking thrill rides at Nigloland, but the atmosphere is amazing and most areas look stunning.
+The park is mostly aimed at families with children, but thrill seekers aren’t forgotten.

 We visited Nigloland during an incredibly hot day and because of that, crowds weren’t too bad.
 We even managed to ride almost every boat ride and some of the park’s flat rides.
-One of the most recent additions is Donjon de l’extrême, a 100-metre tall free fall tower with a height of 100 metres.
+One of the most recent additions is Donjon de l’extrême, a 100-metre tall free fall tower.
 This attraction is beautifully themed and the views of Nigloland and the surrounding valley are extraordinary.
 Other great semi-thrilling attractions are Air Meeting (a Gerstlauer Sky Fly) and Jukebox, a stunning flat ride with a sixties theme.
-The ride’s female operator even wears a polka dot dress to match the theme, which is a very nice touch in my opinion.
+The ride’s female operator even wears a polka dot dress to match the theme, so the park clearly pays attention to details.

-If you’re a Disney lover, you will recognize a few attraction while visiting Nigloland.
-The Niglo Show, for example, is based on Disney’s Country Bear Jamboree (even that moose on the wall was copied!).
+Nigloland was mostly inspired by Europa-Park, but the park has also copied some Disney attractions.
+The Niglo Show, for example, is based on Disney’s Country Bear Jamboree (even the moose on the wall was copied).
 The park also has a Mississippi paddle-steamer and a boat ride called African Cruise, which is obviously inspired by Jungle Cruise.
 I definitely missed the Skippers and their silly jokes, but most scenes are identical to this classic Disney attraction.
 By the way… you can even find a touch of Universal at Nigloland: Dinosaures Aventure is a walk-through with cheap-looking animatronics.
 The attraction in itself isn’t that good, but the resemblance between John Hammond and the pre-show animatronic is striking.

 Do you think that this French park is underrated?
 How much did you like Alpina Blitz?
-Should people go to theme parks when it’s 38°C outside?
+Do you like the fact that Nigloland will be adding a Mack water coaster soon?
 Share your opinion in the comments section at the bottom of this page.